China's propaganda chief says Cold War mentality hindering mutual trust in cyberspace

 Washington has barred U.S. firms from exporting to certain Chinese tech companies through trade blacklists and the two countries have slapped tit-for-tat tariffs on each other in a intensifying trade war, which has also hit tech supply chains.

-China has traditionally used the three-day event, whose attendees this year include Alibaba Group, Baidu Inc, Microsoft Corp and Qualcomm Inc, to promote its own ideology for global internet governance and defend its highly-policed cyberspace.
+China has traditionally used the three-day event, whose attendees this year include Alibaba Group (BABA.N), Baidu Inc (BIDU.O), Microsoft Corp (MSFT.O) and Qualcomm Inc (QCOM.O), to promote its own ideology for global internet governance and defend its highly-policed cyberspace.

 China has been pushing for a bigger role in global internet governance and has called on nations to respect Beijing’s “cyber sovereignty”, the idea that countries should be free to control and censor their internet infrastructure as they see fit.

-The annual conference is organized by internet censorship bureau, the Cyberspace Administration of China, which is responsible for managing China’s tight controls over its cyberspace that prevents users in the country from accessing services from the likes of Facebook and Google.
+The annual conference is organized by internet censorship bureau, the Cyberspace Administration of China, which is responsible for managing China’s tight controls over its cyberspace that prevents users in the country from accessing services from the likes of Facebook (FB.O) and Google.

 Reporting by Josh Horwitz and Yingzhi Yang in Wuzhen; writing by Tom Daly in Beijing and Brenda Goh in Shanghai; editing by Richard Pullin